 - In Devil Survivor, this is how you "acquire" new demons.
 If the bids are too close, it passes from English-type auction to a sealed-type.
 In the sequel, on the other hand, regular auctions always use sealed bids, while the rare Special Auctions remain English-type.

 - In Neverwinter Nights Hordes of the Underdark expansion, you can buy a female human slave from the Illithid.
 You can either send her to fight or free her.

-- Batman The Animated Series "Harlequinade" a group of gangsters auction off a bomb only for it to be stolen by the Joker.
+- In "Harlequinade", a group of gangsters auction off a bomb only for it to be stolen by the Joker.

-- Also in "The Strange Secret of Bruce Wayne", Hugo Strange tries to auction off Batman's Secret Identity to The Joker, The Penguin, and Two-Face.
+- In "The Strange Secret of Bruce Wayne", Hugo Strange tries to auction off Batman's Secret Identity to The Joker, The Penguin, and Two-Face.
 In a twist, Joker ends up suggesting that they pool their money and collectively "purchase" the secret.
 Too bad for Strange, Batman switched the tapes...